 The Swiss are generous with their helpings, as one sausage along with a side order of fries was more than enough to keep me full for half a day.
-A lovely glass of Swiss Pinot Noir complimented the sausage beautifully.
+A lovely glass of Swiss Pinot Noir complemented the sausage beautifully.

 Why?
 You ask.

-Switzerland, owning to its proximity with five different countries, has quite a lot to offer in terms of food and drinks.
-Depending to where you are in the country, the food changes almost dramatically and that’s part of the fun of travelling in such a diverse region.
+Switzerland, owing to its proximity to five different countries, has quite a lot to offer regarding food and drinks.
+Depending on where you are in the state, the menu changes almost dramatically, and that’s part of the fun of travelling in such a diverse region.

-Food and drink can help you understand life a lot better and in turn appreciate the people and country in a completely different way.
+Food and drink can help you understand life a lot better and in turn, appreciate the people and country in a completely different way.